plone/documentation/develop/addons/schema-driven-forms/intro.rst

 **What is z3c.form all about?**

 HTML forms are the cornerstone of modern web applications.
 When you interact with Plone, you use forms all the time - to search the content store, to edit content items, to fill in your personal details.
 You will notice that most of these forms use the same layout and conventions, and that they all rely on common patterns such as server-side validation and different buttons resulting in different actions.

 Over the years, several approaches have evolved to deal with forms.
 A few of the most important ones are:

 -  Creating a simple view with an HTML form that submits to itself (or another view), where the request is validated and processed in custom Python code.
 This is very flexible and requires little learning, but can also be fairly cumbersome, and it is harder to maintain a common look and feel and behaviour across all forms.
-See the `five.grok view documentation`_ for some hints on one way to build such views.
+See the :doc:`five.grok view documentation </develop/addons/five-grok/browser-components/views>` for some hints on one way to build such views.
 -  Using the *CMFFormController* library.
 This relies on special page objects known as “controller page templates” that submit to “controller python scripts”.
 The form controller takes care of the